On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Introduction

-In this paper we determine the Galois-module structure of Subrao curves (see below).
-We do give for these curves explicit bases for the space of holomorphic polydiffertials.
-We employ the celebrated theory of B. K\"ock\cite{Koeck:04} for ordinary curves and prove that all indecomposable modules for $G$ are inside the group algebra $K[G]$.
+In this paper, we consider the Galois-module structure problem for the so-called {\em Artin-Schreier-Mumford curves} (see below).
+We give for these curves explicit bases of the space of polydifferentials, and apply the theory of B.\ K\"ock \cite{Koeck:04} to complete spaces of polydifferentials by admitting controlled poles at certain points in order to obtain projective modules.
+By this way, we can prove that all indecomposable $K[G]$-modules admit $K[G]$ itself as an injective hull, and finally arrive at our main results.

-Over non-archimedean, complete, discretely valued fields $K$, D. Mumford \cite{mumford-curves} has shown that curves whose stable reduction is split multiplicative, ({\em i.e.,} a union of rational curves intersecting in ${K}$-rational points with $K$-rational nodal tangents) are isomorphic to an analytic space of the form $X_\Gamma=\Gamma \backslash (\mathbb{P}^1 - \mathcal{L}_\Gamma)$.
-Here $\Gamma$ is a finitely generated, torsion free discrete subgroup of $\mathrm{PGL}(2,K)$, with $\mathcal{L}_\Gamma$ as set of limit points.
-These curves are called \emph{Mumford curves}, and the uniformization just described, provides us with a set of tools similar to those coming from the uniformization theory of Riemann surfaces.
-The first and second authors together with G. Cornelissen have used this technique in order to bound the automorphism groups of Mumford curves in \cite{CKK}.
-It is known that the automorphism group $\A(X_\Gamma)=\mathrm{Norm}_\Gamma \mathrm{PGL}(2,K)/\Gamma$, \cite[th.
-1.3]{CKK}, \cite[VII.1)]{Ge-Pu}, where $\mathrm{Norm}_\Gamma \mathrm{PGL}(2,K)$ is the normalizer of $\Gamma$ in $\mathrm{PGL}(2,K)$.
-Also the deformation theory of such curves was studied by the first author and G. Cornelissen in \cite{CK}.
+Over a complete discrete valuation field $K$, D.\ Mumford \cite{mumford-curves} has shown that a smooth projective curve with the split multiplicative reduction is isomorphic to the algebraization of a rigid analytic curve over $K$ of the form $\Gamma\backslash(\mathbb{P}^{1,\mathrm{an}}_K - \mathcal{L}_\Gamma)$.
+Here, $\Gamma$ is a finitely generated torsion-free discrete subgroup of $\mathrm{PGL}(2,K)$, called a {\em Schottky group}, and $\mathcal{L}_\Gamma$ is the set of limit points.
+A smooth projective curve obtained in this way, denoted by $X_{\Gamma}$, is called a \emph{Mumford curve}, and the uniformization just described provides us with a set of tools similar to those coming from the uniformization theory of Riemann surfaces.
+It is known that the subgroup $\Gamma$ is always a free group of finite rank, and the rank is equal to the genus of $X_{\Gamma}$.
+The authors together with G.\ Cornelissen have used this technique in order to bound the automorphism groups of Mumford curves in \cite{CKK}.
+In fact, the automorphism group $\A(X_\Gamma)$ is isomorphic to the quotient $N_{\Gamma}/\Gamma$ of the normalizer of $\Gamma$ in $\mathrm{PGL}(2,K)$ by $\Gamma$; cf.\ \cite[1.3]{CKK} and \cite[VII.1)]{Ge-Pu}.
+Also the equivariant deformation theory of such curves was studied by the first author and G.\ Cornelissen in \cite{CK}.

-One of the tools we use is the explicit description of holomorphic polydifferentials in terms of harmonic cocycles.
-More precisely, P. Schneider and J. Teitelbaum \cite{Schneider84}, \cite{Teitelbaum90}, motivated by the classical theory of modular forms, defined a notion of modular forms $C_{\mathrm{har}}(\Gamma,n)$ on graphs (or harmonic measures as they are known in the literature) and established isomorphisms
+One of the tools we will use is the explicit description of polydifferentials in terms of harmonic cocycles.
+P.\ Schneider and J.\ Teitelbaum \cite{Schneider84}\cite{Teitelbaum90}, defined the space of modular forms (or harmonic measures as they are known in the literature) $C_{\mathrm{har}}(\Gamma,n)$ on the reduction graph, and they showed that it is naturally isomorphic to $H^0(X_\Gamma,\Omega_{X_\Gamma}^{\otimes n})$.
+Moreover, the space $C_{\mathrm{har}}(\Gamma,n)$ can be described by the Galois cohomology $C_{\mathrm{har}}(\Gamma,n)\cong H^1(\Gamma, P_n)$, where $P_n$ denotes the space of polynomials of one variable of degree $\leq 2n-2$ (cf.\ \S\ref{sec2} for more details).